 There are lots of flossing aids for braces.
 Try a few and see what works best for your unique smile.
 Some of our patients like water flossers, and others use interdental brushes or floss threaders with their braces.

 Waxed floss won’t catch and break in your braces as easily as unwaxed floss.
 Some people with braces prefer to simply thread the floss between each bracket and wire.
 If you take your time, it’s totally possible to floss thoroughly with braces.
-Which brings us to our next tip…
+This brings us to our next tip…

 2. Go slowly.
 Even s-l-o-w-e-r.

 At first it may feel strange to clean your new braces.
 Luckily, it will get easier with practice.
 Take your time and clean between each tooth.
 Take your time brushing.
-It’s even more important to clean your teeth well, since there are physical hindrances in your way.
+It’s even more important to clean your teeth well since there are physical hindrances in your way.
 Floss and brush at least twice a day, and be sure to brush the back, front, top and bottom of each tooth.
 Get close to the gum line and brush the chewing surfaces.

 3. Use a mirror.

 Does your braces kit have a mirror?
 It should!
 It’s helpful to see what you’re doing.
-A mirror will help you see exactly where food gets trapped so you can identify these harder to clean places.
+A mirror will help you see exactly where food gets trapped so you can identify these harder-to-clean places.